Tuesday, 23 June 2009

 Arklow Harbour, Co.
-Wicklow, Irelandreflection
+Wicklow, Ireland

 Reminiscent of the other post of a cross-processed “nautical detail”, here’s another one.